thefinalcutbg/DinoDent/README.md

 ## General Information

 DinoDent is an opensource dental practice management software written in C++.
 Made for all bulgarian dentists out there, it is designed to be as user-friendly as possible.
-The project is not finished yet and lacks lots of features.
-However it has integration with NHIF, NRA and HIS, so submitting monthly reports invoices eprescriptions and performing different register checks is possible.

 ## Frameworks and Libraries Used